Best Home Security System with Cameras

 Monitoring

 When you buy an ADT home security system, you’re not just getting cameras as part of a package.
 You also get their best-in-industry monitoring.
-But this doesn’t come cheap.
-There’s only one option available for systems with cameras.
-We’re paying $49.99 per month, which includes ADT’s professional monitoring service, smart home integrations, and video storage via Nest Aware.
+Prices aren’t bad, either.
+The plan with video support cost us $49.99 per month.
+It includes ADT’s professional monitoring service, smart home integrations, and Nest Aware for cloud storage.

 Pricing